Redefine Your Future in Public Health

 #1: Allied Health

 The need for trained, educated public health professionals has never been greater.
-In the Allied Health concentration, you’ll gain multifaceted expertise—in epidemiology, biostatistics, environmental health, global health and health policy—in preparation for a career that makes a crucial difference.
+In the Allied Health concentration, you’ll prepare for a career that makes a positive difference by developing skills in areas including epidemiology, biostatistics, environmental health, global health and health policy.

 The Allied Health concentration is ideal if your professional interests include: